MonetDB/MonetDB-old/CMakeReadme.txt

 While running the cmake command set internal variables to change the build properties in the form -D<var>=<value>

-- Variables intrinsic to Cmake
-CMAKE_BUILD_TYPE - Set the build type: Debug or Release (default Debug) CMAKE_C_FLAGS - C compilation flags used for all builds CMAKE_C_FLAGS_DEBUG - C compilation flags used for Debug build CMAKE_C_FLAGS_RELEASE - C compilation flags used for Release build CMAKE_INSTALL_PREFIX - Installation directory CMAKE_C_LINK_FLAGS - Linker options for all builds
+- Variables intrinsic to Cmake that we set on our scripts CMAKE_BUILD_TYPE - Set the build type: Debug or Release (default Debug) CMAKE_C_FLAGS - C compilation flags used for all builds CMAKE_C_FLAGS_DEBUG - C compilation flags used for Debug build CMAKE_C_FLAGS_MINSIZEREL - C compilation flags used for Release build woth minimal size CMAKE_C_FLAGS_RELEASE - C compilation flags used for Release build CMAKE_C_FLAGS_RELWITHDEBINFO - C compilation flags used for Release build with debug symbols CMAKE_C_LINK_FLAGS - Linker options (deprecated for LINK_OPTIONS variable, but still used by some Cmake modules) CMAKE_MODULE_LINKER_FLAGS - Linker options for shared library modules CMAKE_MODULE_PATH - Location of custom CMake modules (in cmake directory) CMAKE_SHARED_LINKER_FLAGS - Linker options for shared libraries LINK_OPTIONS - Linker options for translation units for all builds

+- We set the library prefix variables on Windows compilation because we don't follow the naming convention there :( CMAKE_IMPORT_LIBRARY_PREFIX CMAKE_SHARED_LIBRARY_PREFIX
+CMAKE_SHARED_MODULE_PREFIX
+CMAKE_STATIC_LIBRARY_PREFIX

+- These other Cmake variables worth to set CMAKE_C_COMPILER_ID - Which compiler to use CMAKE_INSTALL_PREFIX - Installation directory

 - Compilation options
-ENABLE_ASSERT
-ENABLE_DEVELOPER
 ENABLE_SANITIZER
 ENABLE_STATIC_ANALYSIS
 ENABLE_STRICT

-- Available Monetdb features
+- Available MonetDB features
+ENABLE_CINTEGRATION
-ENABLE_EMBEDDED
+ENABLE_EMBEDDED - TODO check this
 ENABLE_FITS
 ENABLE_GDK
 ENABLE_GEOM